-It checks the terminals for correct polarity and then tests the battery for collapsd cells.
+It checks the terminals for correct polarity and then tests the battery for collapsed cells.
 If either of these are an issue, an orange warning triangle lights up.

 And that’s it.

 You can also leave this charger connected indefinitely.
 It cannot overcharge your battery.
-Once the initial charge is complete, it goes to sleep for a week, then wakes up and checks battery condition.
-If the battery needs a top up, the charger completes this, then goes back to sleep for a week.
+Once the initial charge is complete, it goes to sleep for a week.
+After a week it wakes up and checks battery condition.
+If the battery needs a top up, the charger optimises the charge before going back to sleep for a week.

 A Troubleshooting Tool